RadeonOpenCompute/ROCm_Documentation/Installation_Guide/MESA-Multimedia_Installation.rst

 Installation Prerequisites
 ############################

-1.Use the following instructions to ensure the system on which you want to install Mesa Multimedia is up-to-date:
+1. Use the following instructions to ensure the system on which you want to install Mesa Multimedia is up-to-date:

 ::